MadSimple/illinois-mono/README.md

 ![jesse mono light](https://github.com/MadSimple/jesse-mono/assets/92187165/401ed584-5707-4cfa-8fa6-d793e96f3882)

-Only Latin characters and common symbols have been altered.
+Latin characters and common symbols are in the style of Lexend.
 The remaining characters use [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback.

 ## License